-This process is started by you sending me a picture or two dimensional sketch of the product you what to produce.
+This process is started by your sending me a picture or two dimensional sketch of the product you what to produce.
 I will call you back to discuss the overall details.
 We will talk in more detail the specific concepts of the product, strength requirements, materials you want to use in making the product.
 Other questions normally talked about are dimensional tolerance of the product and production output requirements.
-Within a week I will forward to you details on pricing and what equipment is required to manufacture and produce your product.
+Within a week I will be forward to you details on pricing and what equipment is required to manufacture and produce your product.

 How much maintenance does it take to operate a plant?

 This can vary widely of course with the products you are producing and what level of automation you have chosen in your operation.
 My general rule is for every 40 hours run time you need to have 8 hours’ preventative maintenance time.
 That means during each day you still have to do the daily tightening of bolts, greasing, check oils and cleaning of machinery.